-From a demand perspective, there are adequate land reserves to accommodate conventional residential growth in the south of Shepparton with a number of areas already prioritised for conventional residential development to accommodate in advance of 15 years supply.
+From a demand and supply perspective, there are adequate land reserves to accommodate conventional residential growth in the south of Shepparton with a number of areas already prioritised for conventional residential development to accommodate in advance of 15 years supply.
+Therefore there is no requirement for the investigation area to deliver additional medium/conventional density residential land to meet demand.